wikimedia/eslint-plugin-no-jquery/docs/rules/no-delegate.md

 Disallows the [`.delegate`](https://api.jquery.com/delegate/)/[`.undelegate`](https://api.jquery.com/undelegate/) methods.
 Prefer `.on`/`.off` or `EventTarget#addEventListener`/`removeEventListener`.

-📋 This rule is enabled in `plugin:no-jquery/deprecated-3.0`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-3.0`.

-📋 This rule is enabled in `plugin:no-jquery/all`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/all`.

 ## Rule details